-A 10% WHT is imposed on dividends paid by Egyptian companies to resident corporate shareholders.
+A 10% or 5% WHT is imposed on dividends paid by Egyptian companies to resident corporate shareholders.
 See Dividend income in the Income determination section for further information.

 Payments of dividends, interest, royalties, and services by a domestic corporation to foreign or non-resident bodies are subject to WHT as follows.